-Essential vs. Desire-Based Products
+Essential vs. Desire-Based Products SEO for COVID-19

 Given that a significant portion of Americans are jobless, search focus has shifted from desire-based products to essential products.
 With this in mind, you should put an emphasis on your essential products and services first.
 It’s important to your audience that you understand this change in their behavior and are not forcing unnecessary items on them.

-As you begin to reopen your business, changing your SEO strategy and remaining relevant should be at the top of your priority list.
+As you begin to reopen your business, changing your SEO strategy post COVID-19 and remaining relevant should be at the top of your priority list.
 Stay up to date with marketing as the COVID-19 crisis evolves by checking out the Bizzuka blog!
 We’re here for you every step of the way.